Analysis | The new (sort of) activist (sort of) left: Big business

 Of the 141 industries tracked by CRP, 93 gave more to Republicans than Democrats in 2020 — itself a caveat about how left-leaning these industries are.
 But of those 93, the difference in giving between Democrats and Republicans shifted to the Democrats since 2016 in 85 industries, including 18 of the 25 most generous industries.
 Relative to 2012, 75 of those 93 industries gave a larger proportion of their contributions to Democrats in 2020.

 This can obscure the reality here.
 Of the 2,300-plus corporate and trade PACs tracked by CRP, only 35 percent give more to Democrats than Republicans.
 (That percentage holds even among the 100 most-generous PACs.)
-On average, corporate and trade PACs which give more to Democrats give about $20,000 more to Democratic candidates than Republicans.
-Those which give more to Republicans give about $40,000 more to Republicans — meaning that business still gives far more to Republicans than to Democrats, to the tune of about $43 million last year.
+On average, corporate and trade PACs that give more to Democrats give about $20,000 more to Democratic candidates than Republicans.
+Those that give more to Republicans give about $40,000 more to Republicans — meaning that business still gives far more to Republicans than to Democrats, to the tune of about $43 million last year.

 In other words, it is not the case that these businesses are now going to send floats to participate in left-wing marches, certainly.
 It is also not the case that this shift reflects a broad embrace of Democratic Party principles.
 Cultural debates yield a very different calculus than issues like union membership, as we pointed out last week.
-A business like Coca-Cola, which expressed its concerns about Georgia’s voter registration changes and which gave more to Democrats than Republicans through its PAC in 2020, is probably not going to actively advocate for increased worker rights.
+A business like Coca-Cola, which expressed its concerns about Georgia’s voter registration changes and gave more to Democrats than Republicans through its PAC in 2020, is probably not going to actively advocate for increased worker rights.

 Nonetheless, there’s been a shift.
 Corporate actors are more open to Democratic politicians and priorities than in years past.
-Last year, the national Chamber of Commerce — long an honorary part of the Republican establishment — endorsed two dozen Democratic House candidates, spurring consternation among its members.
+Last year, the U.S. Chamber of Commerce — long an honorary part of the Republican establishment — endorsed two dozen Democratic House candidates, spurring consternation among its members.
 If current trends hold, such endorsements may not be that remarkable in the future.